|Term ||Meaning ||Examples |

 from which a name is transformed to, or adopted by, another language.

 source language of 'Elmina' is Portuguese

-word or phrase used in place of another with which it is closely
+word or phrase which describes an attribute of the thing to which it is applied.

 (road junction) is a metonym for the town Nkwanta.

 minimal distinctive unit in grammar; the smallest functioning unit in the

 the name 'Odumase', there are 2 morphemes: 'odum', a species of tree, and

 |A name based on sounds associated with that which is named.||The roaring sound ('huhu') made by Boti Falls can be heard in the nearby village of Huhunya. |

 applied to a feature of topographic elevation, such as a mountain or a

 smallest unit of sound in the phonological structure of a language that